Agriculture and Horticulture Development Board (AHDB)

-Location: The headquarters of AHDB are located in Stoneleigh Park, Kenilworth, Warwickshire, UK.
-The organization operates a network of facilities and research farms across the country.
+The Agriculture and Horticulture Development Board (AHDB) is headquartered in Stoneleigh Park, Kenilworth, Warwickshire, UK.
+It operates a network of facilities and research farms across the country, providing a robust base for its extensive activities in the agricultural sector.

 Financial Indicators